 Tension or compression from the birth

 Any tension or compression from your baby’s birth may affect the nerves and muscles involved in sucking and swallowing.
 This could cause high muscle tone, a tight jaw, poor tongue movement or a preference for one breast over another.
 Forceps, ventouse or cesarean deliveries tend to be the most common causes, but sometimes even in an intervention free birth there can be physical issues due to the way your baby was positioned in the uterus.
-Some mothers find cranial work such as cranial osteopathy or craniosacral therapy from a skilled therapist can improve things, particularly if your baby has had a difficult birth.
+Some mothers find body work such as cranial osteopathy from a skilled therapist can improve things, particularly if your baby has had a difficult birth.

 If the membrane under a baby’s tongue (the frenulum) is very short or tight it can prevent his tongue from moving properly, even with very careful positioning.
 This can cause a painful latch for his mother.
 For an assessment contact an IBCLC lactation consultant who can assess the range of movement in the tongue and may suggest trying some simple tongue exercises to improve tongue function and strength to make breastfeeding more comfortable.
-Sometimes cranial work may be helpful and supervised tummy time 1 is said to help strengthen muscles involved in feeding.
+Sometimes body work may be helpful and supervised tummy time 1 is said to help strengthen muscles involved in feeding.
 Your lactation consultant will advise you if they feel a procedure is needed to release the tongue and refer you to a tongue-tie practitioner as needed.
 See Is My Baby Tongue Tied? for further information.

 Vasospasm of the nipple is the name given for when the nipple is squeezed so tightly in a shallow latch that it squeezes the tiny blood vessels in the nipple, leading to decreased blood flow and oxygen in that area.
 When baby lets go of the nipple it may look white where the blood has been squeezed out of the nipple.
 As the blood returns it can be very painful causing a deep throbbing, burning type pain.
 For more information on causes and prevention see Nipple Vasospasm and Breastfeeding and Breastfeeding Latching Tips.